rucio/documentation/docs/using-rucio-client.md

 sidebar_label: Using the Rucio Client
 ---

 Rucio provides several commands for the end-user.
-See [man pages](man/rucio.html).
+See [executables](bin.md).

 ## Getting user information